-Furthermore, feel free to bring along your pet and spend the entire day enjoying the sights of Lake Havasu City from an off-leash dog park.
-A separate area with kid playgrounds is also designated for families with children.
+Furthermore, feel free to bring along your pet and spend the entire day enjoying the views of the city from an off-leash dog park.
+A separate area with kid playgrounds attracts mostly families with children.

-But if all you want to do in one day in Lake Havasu City is to enjoy the water, keep closer to a swimming area.
+Yet if all you want to do in one day in Lake Havasu City is to enjoy the water, keep closer to a swimming area.
 Alternately, use seasonal rental services and get on a paddleboat, cross the Bridgewater Channel on a kayak or canoe.
-With London Bridge Beach staying open from dawn until 11 p.m., you might have just found the perfect place to spend the entire day in Lake Havasu City.
+With London Bridge Beach staying open from dawn until 11 p.m., you might have just found the perfect place to spend the entire day.

 3. Wanderlust Balloon

 If getting up in the wee hours in the morning is an easy-peasy thing to do for you, then start your day experiencing a different side of Lake Havasu City.
-In a city that is famous for its water activities, taking a balloon ride is an endeavor for the most adventurous.
+In a city that is famous for its water activities, taking a balloon ride is quite an endeavor.

-For those who up to a challenge and a thrilling experience, be ready to start your next day in Lake Havasu City early.
-The balloon ride adventure begins way before the sun appears on the horizon.
+For those who up to the challenge and a thrilling experience, be ready to start your next day early.
+The balloon ride adventure begins with inflating the balloon way before the sun appears on the horizon.

-The first, not less exciting things to do on this early morning is to inflate the ballon.
-Surely, you won’t be the one to do this task.
-Yet witnessing the magic to unfold in front of you will definitely put you in the right mood for the rest of the day, regardless of the other activities you packed your Lake Havasu City itinerary with.
+Surely, you won’t be the one to do this important task.
+Yet witnessing the magic unfolding in front of you will put you in the right mood for the ride and other activities you have on your Lake Havasu City itinerary.

-The flight occurs during the sunset.
+The balloon starts ascending at sunset.
 As your soar into the sky festooned with pink, orange, and red hues, you get to admire the city from an entirely different vantage point and gain a new appreciation of this Arizona’s jewel.

-The balloon ride usually ends in Sara Park where the participants enjoy celebratory meal and receive certificates.
-Clearly, it’s not a bad start of a beautiful day in lovely Lake Havasu City.
+The sky adventure normally ends in Sara Park where the participants enjoy celebratory meal and receive certificates.

 4. Parker Dam